prisma/prisma1/content/04-Reference/01-Basics/index.md

 ---
-description: These are the basics of the reference
+description: Learn about the project structure & configuration format and how to manage Graphcool projects using CLI and the Console.
 ---